Ed Vickers-Willis

 After rupturing his posterior cruciate ligament in Round 7, 2018, Vickers-Willis returned to senior football in Round 1 2019 against Fremantle.
 This was Vickers-Willis’ only match of the 2019 season due to an anterior cruciate ligament injury sustained in the first quarter.
+He was delisted at the end of the 2020 season.

 As of 2021, Vickers-Willis is a consultant at the Boston Consulting Group in Melbourne, Australia.